Marine Superintendent- Tankers

 • Current STCW compliant MMC Medical Certificate

-• Valid driver's license free of major violations
+• Valid driver license free of major or repeated violations

 • Excellent interpersonal and problem solving skills